nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 It is intended for developers, software testers, open-source contrubitors and any like-minded persons who wish to contribute this project or gain deeper insights about **ResiReg**.

+**Note about sequence diagrams**: For all sequence diagrams, the lifeline should end at the end of the destroy marker (X), but due to a limitation of PlantUML, the lifeline reaches the end of the diagram.

 ## Setting Up

 Refer to the guide [here](./SettingUp.md).